Bob Gebhard: In the front office

 Gebhard's front office career began with the Expos in 1976 as field director of minor league operations.
-He was a coach on the Expos' Major League staff in 1982, and then served as the club's farm system director from 1983–86.
+He was a coach on the Expos' Major League staff in 1982, and then served as the club's farm system director from 1983 to 1986.
 He then returned to the Twins to become assistant general manager under Andy MacPhail, working with Minnesota during its 1987 and 1991 world championship seasons, before becoming the first GM in Rockies' history during the 1991–92 offseason.

 He supervised the building of the Rockies' farm system during 1992, ran the expansion draft for them, and hired Don Baylor as the club's first manager.
 The early years of the Rockies were successful at the gate and on the field.
 In 1993, they set a Major League attendance record of 4.483 million fans in their maiden season at Mile High Stadium, led both leagues in attendance four times, and drew over 3.2 million fans every year during Gebhard's tenure.
-They also enjoyed three consecutive winning seasons from 1995–97, and a National League wild card playoff appearance in 1995.
+They also enjoyed three consecutive winning seasons from 1995 to 1997, and a National League wild card playoff appearance in 1995.
 However, successive losing campaigns in 1998–99, amplified by the Rockies' pitching staff's struggles at Coors Field, resulted in rampant speculation in late 1999 that Gebhard would be replaced as general manager.
 In response, he turned in his resignation on August 20.

-Gebhard then moved to the St. Louis Cardinals as vice president and top assistant to general manager Walt Jocketty from 2000–04, then joined the Arizona Diamondbacks as interim general manager between Joe Garagiola Jr. and Josh Byrnes from August to October 2005.
+Gebhard then moved to the St. Louis Cardinals as vice president and top assistant to general manager Walt Jocketty from 2000 to 2004, then joined the Arizona Diamondbacks as interim general manager between Joe Garagiola Jr. and Josh Byrnes from August to October 2005.
 He then was the D-Backs' vice president and assistant to the general manager for several years before returning to the Cardinals as special assistant to GM John Mozeliak in 2016.
+Gebhard retired in 2020 after a 55-year career in professional baseball.